 The very existence of such pictures was threatened many times, and this personal work and collective efforts of the Armenian survivors in the host countries to preserve these pictures with very modest means should never be taken for granted.

-Many of these photographs, books, newspapers, postal cards were collected by the CRDA since 1976 to show them to the public.
+From 1976, many of these photographs, books, newspapers, postal cards were collected by the CRDA co-founded by Jean-Claude Kebabdjian.
+The CRDA mission was to raise awareness of Armenian memory and Armenian Genocide within France and other European countries.
+It wanted to show the past life of Armenians to the public.
 Starting from 2013, the Armenian Memory Institute (AMI) digitalized and integrated part of the CRDA archives.

 To simplify the use of the website, we are showing pictures in low resolution.
 Please note that quality of the displayed pictures may vary depending on the quality of the original source.
 If you are looking for higher resolution version of a specific picture, we will ask for a donation to help us pursue our work.